ajbanjara/Wireshark/Thrift.md

 With Thrift protocols being self-described, it’s relatively easy to analyze Thrift PDU with Wireshark on one screen and the documentation of your protocol on the other but it can get bothersome when your protocol contains a lot of different types and deep sub-structures.

 Writing a Thrift-based sub-dissector removes the need for the documentation of your Thrift-based protocol and makes the search for a specific PDU easier in a huge capture.

+### Automatically generated dissector code

+Thanks to [Kalied](https://gitlab.com/EnigmaTriton/kalied), it is now possible to generate the code for your Thrift-based protocol automatically from your `.thrift` files.

+Kalied supports generating code matching any Wireshark version between 3.6 and {Work-in-Progress} to facilitate development.

+It has been successfully tested with all the examples below and some internal protocol with more than a hundred commands without any issue.

+Since it is often suitable to customize the dissection even further, I would recommend to use the generated code as a basis upon which a patch is applied with the customization.
+Kalied way of generating ensures enough consistency in the code generation to facilitate the maintenance of the patch when new commands or structures are added (it is used in this way internally).

 ### Generic usage